Pseudo Little Red Dot: an Active Black Hole Embedded in a Dense and Dusty, Metal-Poor Starburst Galaxy at z=5.96: Discussion

 \subsection{The complex scenario revealed by the simple spectrum of Pseudo-LRD-NOM}

 The spectral properties of {\it Pseudo-LRD-NOM} are quite unusual, as they include a high Balmer decrement (narrow) H$\alpha$/H$\beta = 11.0$ simultaneously with a low ratio [OIII]$\lambda 5007$/H$\beta$$<0.25$.
 High Balmer decrements are relatively common amongst LRDs \citep[e.g.,][]{nikopoulos2025, Rusakov2025}.
-Although some first studies have explained them simply by the presence of dust attenuation, the lack of mid-infrared emission of many LRDs \citep[e.g.,][]{perez-gonzalez_what_2024,Setton2025} suggests a more complicated picture.
+Although some first studies have explained them simply by the presence of dust attenuation, subsequent analyses suggested a more complicated picture \citep[e.g.,][]{perez-gonzalez_what_2024,Setton2025}.
 Very recently, \citet{Yan2025} showed that high Balmer decrements can be explained via high-density gas emission from the AGN broad-line region within the LRDs, without the need of invoking dust.

-The situation for {\it Pseudo-LRD-NOM} is somewhat different, as the high H$\alpha$/H$\beta$ is dominated by the narrow line components, which originate in the narrow-line region or the galaxy host (we have not made the difference between the two in this paper, as the available spectrum does not have the necessary spatial information for this purpose).
-We showed here that a very dense and young, metal-poor starburst can produce the observed line ratios.
-Although invoking dust attenuation is in principle not necessary to explain the high H$\alpha$/H$\beta$, we do infer the presence of dust from the relatively flat rest-frame UV continuum slope $\beta_{\rm UV}^{\rm spec} = -1.2$ derived from {\it Pseudo-LRD-NOM'}s spectrum.
+The situation for {\it Pseudo-LRD-NOM} is somewhat different, as the high H$\alpha$/H$\beta$ is dominated by the narrow line components, which originate in the narrow-line region or the galaxy host.
+We have not made the difference between the two in this paper, as the available spectrum does not have the necessary spatial information for this purpose.
+However, we note that it is unlikely that the PLRD-NOM's spectrum originates in a narrow-line region, even if the narrow components of the Balmer (H$\alpha$, H$\beta$ lines have a FWHM compatible with them.
+This is because typically the gas in narrow-line regions is significantly less dense than in HII regions \citep{Kakkad2018} and here we showed that the observed line ratios require the presence of very dense gas.
+Moreover, the ratio between the H$\alpha$ narrow and broad-component luminosities in our source is $\approx 2.9 \pm 0.4$, which is significantly higher than the value that would be expected if the narrow component were originated in a narrow-line region \citep[e.g.,][]{sternlaor_2012}.

+In any case, the conclusion of the gas being metal-poor would not be affected, as the relations between the main line ratios and oxygen abundances for narrow-line regions and HII regions mainly differ around and above the solar value \citep{Zhu2024}.
+In addition, although invoking dust attenuation is in principle not necessary to explain the high H$\alpha$/H$\beta$, we do infer the presence of dust from the relatively flat rest-frame UV continuum slope $\beta_{\rm UV}^{\rm spec} = -1.20$ in {\it Pseudo-LRD-NOM'}s spectrum.

 Fig.~\ref{fig:bb} shows a comparison of the {\it Pseudo-LRD-NOM} and QSO1 spectra.
 A main difference between the two is the strength of the Balmer break, which is very evident for QSO1 \citep{Ji2025}, and absent for {\it Pseudo-LRD-NOM}.
 The prominent Balmer breaks observed in some LRDs do not have a stellar origin, but are rather produced by ultra-dense ($n_H \gsim \rm 10^{10} \, cm^{-3}$) and turbulent gas, most likely present in the AGN broad-line region \citep[e.g.,][]{IM2025}.
 This ultra-dense gas can trap the UV photons produced by the black-hole accretion, resulting in the sharp spectral drop observed at short wavelengths \citep[e.g.,][]{Liu2025}.
 The lack of such a sharp feature for {\it Pseudo-LRD-NOM} may be indicating that its central black hole is not surrounded by such ultra-dense gas structure.
 And the gas in its host galaxy, even if dense, does not reach the ultra-high densities of the gas in LRD's broad-line regions.